 In the past I have build software construction kits and dynamic object systems and have researched user interfaces and architectures for live programming.
-I have extensive experience in developing full-stack web applications and frameworks and I am eager to learn and try out new technologies.
+Among other things, I've build lively.next and Lively Web.

 ProjectsA selection of previous projects.
 Everything here is open source and can be found on Github.

 lively.next is a web-based personal construction kit and development environment.
 Its user interface allows direct manipulation, composition, and behavior modification of objects similar to Smalltalk and Self.
 User content (workspaces and individual objects) are fully serializable so that users can simply create snapshots of their work, either for later retrieval or collaboration.

 In the tradition of Smalltalk systems, lively.next is fully implemented in itself (client as well as server parts) and the entire system can be inspected and modified on the fly.
 This enables very short turn-around time for new features and makes for a joyful development experience.

 Lively can be used for rapid prototyping or as a full-scale development environment that integrates well with third party systems.
 To learn more about lively.next visit the project page or dive into the live system.

 This prototype implements a direct manipulation tile scripting interface that seamlessly produces a textual program representation.